Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Introduction

-\paragraph{Our Techniques.} Our main results are based on the combination of two novel techniques which may have further applications to other problems.
-First, instead of analyzing the rounding errors for each edge directly \cite{RSW98,MGS98,MG96,FS09,BCFFS11}, we adopt a token-based viewpoint and relate the movements of tokens to independent random walks.
-This establishes a nice analogy between the distribution of tokens and the well-studied balls-and-bins model (see \corref{verysparse}).
-Secondly, we employ potential functions to reduce the task of balancing an arbitrary load vector to the task of balancing a {\em sparse} load vector, i.e., a load vector that contains much fewer tokens than $n$.
-Especially for these sparse load vectors, the token-based viewpoint yields much stronger concentration inequalities than the ones from previous work.
+\paragraph{Our Techniques} Our main results are based on the combination of two novel techniques, which may have further applications to other problems.
+First, instead of analyzing the rounding errors for each edge directly \cite{RSW98,MGS98,MG96,FS09,BCFFS11}, we adopt a token-based viewpoint and relate the movements of tokens to parallel random walks.
+This establishes a nice analogy between the distribution of tokens and the well-studied balls-and-bins model (see \corref{verysparse}), and constitutes an important application of distributed random walks \cite{AKK11,ANP13} to load balancing.
+Second, we employ potential functions to reduce the task of balancing an arbitrary load vector to the task of balancing a {\em sparse} load vector, i.e., a load vector that contains much fewer tokens than $n$.
+Especially for these sparse load vectors, the token-based viewpoint yields much stronger concentration inequalities than the previously known results \cite{FS09,BCFFS11}.

-All of our discrepancy bounds make use of the so-called local $2$-divergence, which has been one of the most important tools to quantify the deviation between the continuous and the discrete case \cite{RSW98,FS09,BCFFS11}.
-We prove that for {\em any} graph and {\em any} sequence of matchings, the local $2$-divergence is between $1$ and $\sqrt{2}$, while all previous bounds on the local divergence include graph parameters such as the spectral gap or the (maximum) degree.
-For the diffusion model, the local $2$-divergence is essentially given by $\Theta( \sqrt{\Delta})$, where $\Delta$ is the maximum degree.
-Prior to this, all bounds on the local $2$-divergence in both communication models depend on the size and expansion of the graph, or are restricted to certain graph classes.
+All our discrepancy bounds make use of the local $2$-divergence, which is one of the most important tools to quantify the deviation between the continuous and the discrete cases~\cite{RSW98,FS09,BCFFS11}.
+We prove that for {\em any} graph and {\em any} sequence of matchings, the local $2$-divergence is between $1$ and $\sqrt{2}$, while all previous bounds include graph parameters such as the spectral gap or the (maximum) degree.
+For the diffusion model, the local $2$-divergence is basically given by $\Theta( \sqrt{\Delta})$, where $\Delta$ is the maximum degree.
+All previous bounds on the local $2$-divergence in the diffusion model depend on the size and expansion of the graph, or are restricted to certain graph classes.